Sync Filters

 Configuration

-Sync filters are configured on the server side.
+The typical sync filters are configured on the server side.
 For each type of your data model, you can configure a filter expression (or "rule").
 This is done in the Sync Server JSON configuration file (there are no CLI parameters for this for good reasons).
-While it's a good idea to keep the configuration file in a version control system, e.g., git, it's especially important when you add sync filters.
+It's generally a good idea to keep this configuration file in a version control system (git) and with sync filters even more so.

 Add filter expressions to the JSON configuration